 - M-STEM: M-STEM (Montessori Science Technology Engineering and Math) focuses on caring for God’s creation.
 Genesis 2:15 commands us to care for the earth that God gave us.
 First we observe, experience and explore God’s creation.
 Then our young ecologists learn about and naturally love God’s creation.
 When we love and need God’s creation, we want to care for it.
 Topics we will experience, learn about, love and care for are the earth’s water, animals, food systems and forests and trees.
 We even have a theme song, “All Things Bright and Beautiful”!

-- Music and Movement:The joyful music class at Hand In Hand creates myriad of opportunities for preschoolers through 8th grade to tap, move, and play in rhythm and sing in tune.
+- Music and Movement:The joyful music class at Hand In Hand creates myriad of opportunities for preschoolers through high school to tap, move, and play in rhythm and sing in tune.
 We teach these important concepts through listening, moving to music, singing together, playing instruments and repeating musical patterns.Recognizing the brain is anchored in rhythm!
 Dr. Dee Coulter, a renowned brain science educator argues, rhythm might “be the most important gift you can give” your child because the highest level of brain functioning occurs in the frontal lobes.
 Rhythmic training also helps cultivate “motor flow” and grace in what is considered “sensory-motor integration.”Likewise, singing in tune is a gift you can give your child to last their life-time through.
-Alice Parker, well-known and loved children’s song writer expressed, “we are most wonderfully human when we sing together.
+Alice Parker, well-known and loved children’s song writer expressed, “we are most wonderfully human when we sing together”.
 Children are exposed to folk, patriotic, classical, hymns, gospel and choral music.
 Preschool children learn music through nature, while Elementary children sing their way through home and neighborhoods.
 Upper Elementary children are exposed to ethnic dances and cultural music from around the world.
 Junior High students learn to play the hand-chimes and read music as a chorus.
-Our students enjoy making music together and as St. Augustine said “he who sings once, prays twice!”Experience the sights and sound of our J-Term Cultural Visit where we play ukeleles, dance the hula, and enjoy our “trip” to Hawaii through music, art, food, costumes and games!
+Our students enjoy making music together and as St. Augustine said “He who sings, prays twice!”Experience the sights and sound of our J-Term Cultural Visit where we play ukeleles, dance the hula, and enjoy our “trip” to Hawaii through music, art, food, costumes and games!
 A true multi-sensory experience!

 Roseville Preschoolers also enjoy a “taste” of these specialists throughout the year in a variety of educational ways as well as Bloomington Children’s House and Elementary.